Christian laying on of hands: Mormonism

-Along with others in the Latter Day Saint movement, members of the Church of Jesus Christ of Latter-day Saints believe the restoration of Christ's priesthood came about by the laying on of hands by John the Baptist to Joseph Smith and Oliver Cowdery.
+Along with others in the Latter Day Saint movement, members of the Church of Jesus Christ of Latter-day Saints believe the restoration of Christ's priesthood came about by the laying on of hands by John the Baptist and the resurrected Saint Peter to Joseph Smith and Oliver Cowdery.

 The laying on of hands is seen as a necessary part of confirmation and ordination to the Aaronic and Melchizedek priesthoods.

 In addition to these confirmations and ordinations, worthy Melchizedek priesthood holders lay their hands on the head of one receiving a blessing of healing, comfort, or counsel.